fbgallet/roam-extension-speech-to-roam/README.md

 - gpt-4-1106-preview (128k context)
   - input: $0.01 / 1K tokens
   - output: $0.03 / 1K tokens

+## Simple text AI completion

+You can also use AI assistant feature without vocal note, just using text content of some blocks in your graph and the dedicated command in command palette (see above).

+- Focus your cursor in a block, it will be used as prompt, the AI response will be inserted as child block.
+- Select some blocks, they will be used as context.
+By default, the prompt will be "Follow the instructions provided in the context".
+But you can simultaneously focus a block to define your prompt and select some blocks with Roam native multi-select feature.

 ### Using the SmartBlock command